Colorado Business Review Leeds Economic Indicators

 LBCI

 The LBCI captures Colorado business leaders’ expectations for the national economy, state economy, industry sales, profits, hiring plans, and capital expenditures.
-The index rose to 50 in the current survey (50=neutral).
-The index increased from 46.7 in Q4 2024 to 50 ahead of Q1 2025, then settled at 49.9 in Q2 2025.
-All of the six components of the index increased ahead of the first quarter, and four of the six turned positive.
-Looking out to Q2 2025, two categories decreased, and three of the six indicators remained positive territory.
-A total of 184 qualified panelists responded to the survey from December 2 through December 20, 2024.
+The index declined from 50 reported last quarter to 31.9 in the current survey (50=neutral), and confidence remained muted looking out further to Q3 2025.
+All of the six components of the index decreased ahead of the second quarter.
+Looking out to Q3 2025, two categories notched modest quarter-over-quarter increases, but all six remain well-below neutral.
+A total of 218 panelists responded to the survey from March 3 through March 20, 2025.

-- Most components of the LBCI recorded positive perceptions (above an index value of 50) in Q1 2024.
-The index was highest for the industry sales and lowest for capital expenditures.
+- All components of the LBCI recorded negative perceptions (below an index value of 50) in Q2 2025.
+The index was highest for the industry sales and lowest for the national economy.

-- The new presidential administration, tariffs, and interest rates were the three most noted reasons for panelists’ sentiments headed into Q1 2025, cited by 49%, 13%, and 6% of respondents, respectively.
+- The new administration, tariffs, and economic uncertainty were the three most noted reasons for panelists’ sentiments headed into Q2 2025, cited by 35.8%, 24.2%, and 14.7% of respondents, respectively.

-- The Consumer Price Index (i.e., inflation) rose 2% in the Denver-Aurora-Lakewood region year-over-year in November versus 2.7% nationally.
+- The Consumer Price Index (i.e., inflation) rose 2.3% in the Denver-Aurora-Lakewood region year-over-year in January versus 3% nationally during the same period.

 Sales and Profit Expectations

 National economic growth is heavily influenced by growth in personal consumption expenditures as consumption makes up about 69% of national gross domestic product.
 Industry sales and profits are impacted by consumption.
-Nationally, personal consumption expenditures increased at an annualized rate of 3.7% quarter-over-quarter in Q3 2024 and 3% year-over-year, based on data published by the U.S. Department of Commerce’s Bureau of Economic Analysis.
-Year-over-year growth in services exceeded the rate of growth in goods, but goods recorded the faster quarterly growth from Q2 to Q3.
-The series is also published monthly—November nominal consumption grew at 5.5% year-over-year, and real consumption grew 3.1%.
-According to the U.S. Census Bureau, nominal seasonally adjusted retail and food services sales increased 3.8% year-over-year in November and 0.7% month-over-month.
-Colorado Department of Revenue data show state retail trade decreased modestly year-over-year.
+Nationally, personal consumption expenditures increased at an annualized rate of 4% quarter-over-quarter in Q4 2024 and 3.1% year-over-year, based on data published by the U.S. Department of Commerce’s Bureau of Economic Analysis.
+Year-over-year growth in services (3%) were similar to the rate of growth in goods (3.4%), but goods recorded the faster quarterly growth from Q3 to Q4.
+The series is also published monthly—February nominal consumption grew 5.3% year-over-year.
+According to the U.S. Census Bureau, nominal seasonally adjusted retail and food services sales increased 3.1% year-over-year in February and 0.2% month-over-month.
+Colorado Department of Revenue data show state taxable retail sales increased 1% in 2024 and 3.7% in December, year-over-year.

 CPI Reports